tiloc/faiadashu/README.md

 This library depends on Flutter™ SDK 2.0, or later.
 Flutter and the related logo are trademarks of Google LLC.
 We are not endorsed by or affiliated with Google LLC.

-### Compliance with the FHIR® standard
+### Compliance with the HL7® FHIR® standard
-This library is not endorsed by Health Level Seven International.
-It supports a subset of the FHIR R4 specification, with additional support for a subset of the SDC (Structured Data Capture) profile.
+**This library is not endorsed by Health Level Seven International.** It supports a subset of the FHIR R4 specification, with additional support for a subset of the SDC (Structured Data Capture) profile.

 HL7, FHIR and the FHIR [FLAME DESIGN] are the registered trademarks of Health Level Seven International and their use does not constitute endorsement by HL7.

 All statements about compliance with a particular FHIR standard are truthful and made as a matter of Fair Use.

+### Contained content from HL7® and FHIR®
+This material contains content from the FHIR specification.
+Further information about the license terms can be found here: https://www.hl7.org/fhir/license.html

+Use of this content does not constitute endorsement by HL7.

 ### Contained content from LOINC
 This material contains content from LOINC (http://loinc.org).
 LOINC is copyright © 1995-2020, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at http://loinc.org/license.
 LOINC® is a registered United States trademark of Regenstrief Institute, Inc.

 #### Third-Party Content
 This product includes all or a portion of the UCUM table, UCUM codes, and UCUM definitions or is derived from it, subject to a license from Regenstrief Institute, Inc. and The UCUM Organization.
 Your use of the UCUM table, UCUM codes, UCUM definitions also is subject to this license, a copy of which is available at http://unitsofmeasure.org.
 The current complete UCUM table, UCUM Specification are available for download at http://unitsofmeasure.org.
 The UCUM table and UCUM codes are copyright © 1995-2020, Regenstrief Institute, Inc. and the Unified Codes for Units of Measures (UCUM) Organization.
 All rights reserved.
 THE UCUM TABLE (IN ALL FORMATS), UCUM DEFINITIONS, AND SPECIFICATION ARE PROVIDED "AS IS".
 ANY EXPRESS OR IMPLIED WARRANTIES ARE DISCLAIMED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

+### Contained content from OpenHIE
+This material contains content from OpenHIE, which is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Further information about OpenHIE community of practice and its mission can be found here: [OpenHIE Contribution Policy](https://wiki.ohie.org/display/documents/OpenHIE+Contribution+Policy).